TheManwithskills/Duskshowdown01/README.md

-This repository contains the files needed to set up your own Pokémon Showdown server with all the amazing stuff that private Pokémon Showdown servers like EOS, Frost, or Pandora has.
+This repository contains the files needed to set up your own Pokémon Showdown server with all the amazing stuff that private Pokémon Showdown servers like Origin, Frost, or Pandora has.

 All credit goes to Creaturephil for the Showdown Boilerplate code.